gwezerek/technical-standards/getting_started.md

-ESPN WordPress local development setup
+# ESPN WordPress local development setup
 Brief description of the general architecture of the ESPN Wordpress install.
 There’s a lot here, don’t get overwhelmed.

-Request to be added to ESPN’s GitHub install
+## Email ESPNbuildeng@espn.com and request to be added to ESPN’s GitHub install

-Send an email to ESPNbuildeng@espn.com:

-Title: Request to be added to code.espn.com Github
+> Title: Request to be added to code.espn.com Github

-I work for SITENAME, which is owned by ESPN.
+> I work for SITENAME, which is owned by ESPN.
 My GitHub username is USERNAME.
 My ESPN email is EMAIL@ESPN.COM.
 I have two-factor authentication enabled.
 Please let me know if you need anything else to add me to the code.espn.com.

-Configure GitHub
+## Configure GitHub
 Add your SSH key to GitHub: https://github.com/settings/ssh Add your SSH key to ESPN GitHub: https://code.espn.com/settings/ssh Enable two-factor authentication: https://github.com/settings/security